Play (Belgian TV channel): HD broadcast

 VT4 HD was launched as a temporary high-definition channel on June 7, 2008, to coincide with the kick-off of UEFA Euro 2008.
 It was merely a simulcast of VT4's schedule, but the Euro 2008 matches and all related talk shows were broadcast in HD.
 VT4 HD was available exclusively to Telenet Digital TV subscribers and was shut down on June 29, 2008.

 On September 1, 2012, VT4 HD, along with sister channel VijfTV HD, launched as a HD simulcast.
 The channel was made available to Belgacom TV subscribers.
 On September 17, the day of the relaunch, both VIER HD and VIJF HD were made available for Telenet Digital TV subscribers.

 Video on demand

 C-More was the VOD service of SBS Belgium.
 The name and logo are the result of the C More Entertainment group which delivers pay-TV, C More Entertainment was a part of the SBS Broadcasting Group which was bought by the ProSiebenSat.1 Media group which sold it to TV4 Gruppen.
-After the rename of the channel the service has been renamed to MEER (MORE).
+After the rename of the channel the service has been renamed MEER (MORE).
 The service was available through Telenet Digital TV & Belgacom TV and was available on its own website MEER.be.
 MEER closed on 31 December 2014.

 On 28 January 2021, SBS Belgium relaunched a VOD platform, GoPlay.